 About Conservation International

-Conservation International (CI) uses science, policy and partnerships to protect the nature people rely on for food, fresh water and livelihoods.
-Founded in 1987, CI works in more than 30 countries on six continents to ensure a healthy, prosperous planet that supports us all.
-CI’s first VR film ‘Valen’s Reef’ tells the story of one of the most successful community-driven conservation projects in the world in the world, the Bird’s Head Seascape Initiative.
-“Valen’s Reef“ has been viewed by more than 1.7M people since its release in the end of June 2016.
-Learn more about CI and the “Nature Is Speaking” campaign, and follow CI’s work on Facebook, Twitter, Instagram and YouTube.
+Conservation International uses science, policy and partnerships to protect the nature that people rely on for food, fresh water and livelihoods.
+Founded in 1987, Conservation International works in more than 30 countries on six continents to ensure a healthy, prosperous planet that supports us all.
+Learn more about Conservation International, the groundbreaking “Nature Is Speaking” campaign and its series of virtual reality projects: “Drop in the Ocean”, “My Africa,” “Under the Canopy” and “Valen’s Reef.”
+Follow Conservation International’s work on our Human Nature blog, Facebook, Twitter, Instagram and YouTube.